'Nearly all men can stand adversity, but if you want to test a man's character, give him power' - Abraham Lincoln

 |Roman State + 10 Kings||The head of a false church||88||97, the year in which the last true 1NC left the Roman Catholic church for TCC2 (during the 13th not full basekt of fragments left over after the fall of the church on 84Nisan14.|

 1st President of FDS2, but also remnant having dual nationality Jew andRoman, spiritual Jew and spiritual Roman

 |James (neither the brother of John nor of Jesus)||2nd president of FDS2||?||?|

 There were 5 further presidents of FDS2 after James who fed ELC saints, making 7 loaves in the case of the feeding of the 4,000 - see U67.
-Then there were a further 7 baskets of leftovers, which must stand for the further 49 presidents feeding of Zilpah feeding the HLC saints.
+Then there were a further 49 presidents feeding of Zilpah feeding the HLC saints.
 FDS2 became a false church on 435Iyyar21 - we think - 4x of Nehemiah 6:4 and of Revelation 7:1 before Russell baptised the 2nd Russellite.

 John wrote Revelation in Domitian’s reign 81-96 according to Irenaeus, Eusebius and Jerome.
-And from Revelation itself, it must have been written during the gap in the presence, i.e. between 80Tishri10 and 90TIshri10 (since John came to be in the Lord's day by inspiration not by being in it).
+And from Revelation itself, it must have been written during the gap in the presence, i.e. between 79Tishri14 and 89Tishri14 (since John came to be in the Lord's day by inspiration not by being in it).
 Paul also joined him on Patmos to help in this task.
 See U151.
 So Revelation must have been written between 81 and 89 AD.